-On 11 February 2020, the World Health Organization (WHO) stated the name of disease is "COVID-19" deriving from "Coronavirus disease that was discovered in 2019."
+On 15 February 2020, the World Health Organization (WHO) stated the name of disease is "COVID-19" (pronounced: co-vid-nineteen) deriving from "Coronavirus disease 2019."

-From passenger screening on the Japanese cruise ship, Diamond Princess, 10 people tested positive for the virus that causes COVID-19.
-3,700 passengers and crew members are temporarily quarantined off the port of Yokohama for 14 days beginning on 3 February 2020.
-The total number of patients with COVID-19 on the cruise ship is 218.
-On 14 February 2020, there was an announcement that the quarantine of the passengers on board will cease on 19 February 2020.
+From passenger screening on the Japanese cruise ship, Diamond Princess, 3,700 passengers and crew members are temporarily quarantined off the port of Yokohama for 14 days.
+The total number of patients with COVID-19 on the cruise ship is 285.
+On 14 February 2020, there was an announcement that the quarantine of the passengers on board the cruise ship will cease on 19 February 2020.
 The Westerdam cruise ship that docked in Cambodia reported 20 passengers who have symptoms.
 The laboratory results have not found any passengers infected by the virus that causes COVID-19.
-On 14 February 2020, 1,455 passengers and 802 crew members have started to return to their countries.
+On 15 February 2020, 1,544 passengers and 802 crew members have started to return to their countries.